School of Liberal Arts

 A minimum average quality-point ratio of 3.0 (B) must be maintained by a student in the School of Liberal Arts.
 In reviewing records, a unit of B- is compensated by a unit of B+, the two being considered the equivalent of two units of B.

-If a student receives one B- grade, the student is immediately considered for probation by the dean in consultation with the appropriate department.
-If a student receives two grades of B-, or one grade less than B-, during his/her tenure in the School of Liberal Arts, the student is placed on probation and considered for dismissal by the dean in consultation with the appropriate department.
+If a student receives one B- grade, the student is considered for probation by the dean in consultation with the appropriate department.
+If a student receives two grades of B-, or one grade below B-, during his/her tenure in the School of Liberal Arts, the student is immediately placed on probation and considered for dismissal from the program by the dean in consultation with the appropriate department.
 The terms of the probation are to be worked out by the department in consultation with the dean.
 It is the department’s responsibility to report to the dean’s office any student not making reasonable progress towards the degree.

-The above guidelines are to be applied to either master’s or doctoral degree candidates.
+The above guidelines are to be applied to both master’s and doctoral degree candidates.
 It is also understood that these are minimum standards; some departments may impose more strenuous standards.
-University procedures for grade and other academic complaints are available on the School of Liberal Arts/Graduate Programs website.
+University procedures for grade and other academic complaints are available on the School of Liberal Arts/Graduate Studies/ Resources website.
 The student must first discuss the complaint with the professor, then, if dissatisfied, submit a written complaint to the department chair following the procedure for academic complaints.

 Registration for Undergraduate Credit and Provisional Graduate Credit

-In addition to the 6 credits described above which are allowed to count toward both the undergraduate and graduate degree, a senior who completes all baccalaureate requirements before the end of the senior year and intends to enter the School of Liberal Arts at Tulane as a graduate student may apply for provisional graduate credit in up to, but not more than, 6 additional credits of 6000 and 7000 level courses beyond the credits needed for the baccalaureate.
+In addition to the 6 credits (or 2 courses) described above which are allowed to count toward both the undergraduate and graduate degree, a senior who completes all baccalaureate requirements before the end of the senior year and intends to enter the School of Liberal Arts at Tulane as a graduate student may apply for provisional graduate credit in up to, but not more than, 6 additional credits of 6000 and 7000 level courses beyond the credits needed for the baccalaureate.
 These credits may not be counted as credit toward the undergraduate degree and must be designated as such prior to certification of the undergraduate degree.
-Graduate credit for such work, if passed with B or better, will be awarded when the student is admitted to full graduate status in the School of Liberal Arts, upon recommendation of the graduate department chair and approval of the dean.
+Graduate credit for such work, if passed with B or better, will be awarded after the student is admitted to full graduate status in the School of Liberal Arts, upon recommendation of the graduate department chair or Director of Graduate Studies and approval of the dean.
 These provisions do not apply to transfer of credits to or from other graduate institutions.

 Registration Policies and Procedures

 All admitted students are eligible to register with Gibson Online.
-New incoming students will receive an e-mail message from technology services once they are accepted and confirm.
-The email message will contain a Tulane identification number and a Tulane email address with instructions on how the student can to set up a password for access to Tulane e-mail and Gibson.
 All students must confirm their registration before the end of the first week of class.
-Bills for tuition and fees are sent electronically .
+Bills for tuition and fees are sent electronically.
 Students assume financial obligations for their courses upon registration.

-Students who are not registering for course work must maintain continuous residence or non-residence registration during fall and spring semesters and should register for either Master’s Research (9980) or Dissertation Research (9990) via Gibson Online.
+Students who have completed course work must maintain continuous residence or non-residence registration during fall and spring semesters and should register for either Master’s Research (9980) or Dissertation Research (9990) via Gibson Online.
 After registration has closed for the semester on Gibson Online, students must add a course using a Drop/Add form located on the Registrar's Office website.

 Required Withdrawal and Denial of Enrollment